 - Deterioration of the spine caused by wear and tear on the joints

 - Pressure on the nerves attached to the spinal cord, which may cause pain

 - Neck pain or stiffness caused by disc deterioration

 Back Pain Causes

-There are several factors that can contribute to back pain, including:
+Several factors that can contribute to back pain include:

 - Poor posture

 - Being overweight

 Types of Back Pain